IvanVnucec/Calculate_The_Magnetic_field_over_a_satellite_orbit/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Special thanks to Ennio Condoleo.
+This code is modified version of his program which can be found here: [LINK](https://www.mathworks.com/matlabcentral/fileexchange/45573-orbit3d)

+* This program was used as a Project on the FER CubeSat called FERSAT at the University of Zagreb.
+[LINK](https://www.fer.unizg.hr/zrk/FERSAT).